Department of Family Medicine

 Csaba Móczár, assistant lecturer

-János Nemcsik, assistant lecturer
+János Nemcsik, assistant professor

 Ágnes Szélvári, assistant lecturer, German Program Tutor